Antelope: Status

 About 25 species are rated by the IUCN as endangered, such as the dama gazelle and mountain nyala.
 A number of subspecies are also endangered, including the giant sable antelope and the mhorr gazelle.
 The main causes for concern for these species are habitat loss, competition with cattle for grazing, and trophy hunting.

 The chiru or Tibetan antelope is hunted for its pelt, which is used in making shahtoosh wool, used in shawls.
 Since the fur can only be removed from dead animals, and each animal yields very little of the downy fur, several antelope must be killed to make a single shawl.
 This unsustainable demand has led to enormous declines in the chiru population.

 The saiga is hunted for its horns, which are considered an aphrodisiac by some cultures.
 Only the males have horns, and have been so heavily hunted that some herds contain up to 800 females to one male.
-The species has shown a steep decline and is critically endangered.
+The species showed a steep decline and was formerly classified as critically endangered.
+However, the saigas have experienced a massive regrowth and are now classified as near threatened.